ShannonNell/tech-blog-challenge14/README.md

 # UoT Coding Challenge 14: Tech Blog
 A CMS-style blog site where developers can publish blog posts and comment on other developer's posts.
+This application follows the MVC paradigm in structure and uses Handlebars.js as the templating language, Sequalize as ORM, and express-session for authentication.

 Done as a challenge for UoT's Coding Bootcamp.
 ___